Library Information Science, MLIS

 The Master of Library and Information Science (MLIS) program at Southern Connecticut State University (SCSU) has been granted candidacy status by the Committee on Accreditation of the American Library Association.
 Candidacy status is an indication that SCSU’s MLIS program has voluntarily committed to participate in the ALA accreditation process and is actively seeking accreditation.
 Candidacy does not indicate that the program is accredited nor does it guarantee eventual accreditation of the program by ALA.

-The recently introduced Master of Library and Information Science (MLIS) is a 36-credit program offered by the Department of Information and Library Science in the School of Education.
+The recently introduced Master of Library and Information Science (MLIS) is an online 36-credit program offered by the Department of Information and Library Science in the School of Education.
 The program is intended for those seeking to develop or advance in careers in the information professions giving students two options to pursue their interests.
 These include School Library Media and the Individualized Program.
 All programs share the core courses, but with flexibility in the choice of electives deemed appropriate for professional practice in public, academic libraries, and digital information management.

 The Master of Library and Information Science is currently in candidacy status for accreditation by the American Library Association (ALA).